Skip to main content

 (c) The secretary of the local school board.

-(d) The treasurer of the state of Michigan.
+(d) The treasurer of this state.

-(7) The petition with noted docket number, if it is a property tax appeal petition contesting a special assessment, shall be served by certified mail or by personal service on the clerk of the unit of government, authority, or body levying the special assessment being appealed at the clerk’s last known address.
+8) A petitioner filing a property tax appeal petition contesting a special assessment shall serve the petition with noted docket number by certified mail or personal service on the clerk of the unit of government, authority, or body levying the special assessment being appealed at the clerk’s last known address.

-(8) The petition with noted docket number, if it is a non-property tax appeal petition, shall be served by certified mail or by personal service on either of the following officials at their last known address:
+(9) A petitioner filing a non-property tax appeal petition shall serve the petition with noted docket number by certified mail or personal service on either of the following officials at their last known address:

 (b) The clerk of the local unit of government, if the tax was levied by the local unit of government.

-R 792.10223 Appearance and representation; amicus curiae.
+R 792.10223 Appearance and representation; adding and removing parties; amicus curiae.

 Rule 223.
 (1) An attorney or authorized representative may appear on behalf of a party in a contested case by signing the petition or other document initiating the participation of that party in the contested case or by filing an appearance.
 The tribunal may require an attorney or authorized representative to provide a written statement of authorization signed by the party on whose behalf the attorney or authorized representative is appearing.

-(3) An appearance filed by an attorney or authorized representative shall state the name of the party or parties on whose behalf the attorney or authorized representative is appearing; the attorney or authorized representative’s name; the name of their firm, if any; and the firm’s mailing and e-mail addresses and telephone number or, if there is no firm, the attorney or authorized representative’s mailing and e-mail addresses and telephone number.
-The attorney or authorized representative shall promptly inform the clerk and all parties or their attorneys or authorized representatives in writing of any change in that information.
+(3) An appearance filed by an attorney or authorized representative must state the name of the party on whose behalf the attorney or authorized representative is appearing; the attorney or authorized representative’s name; the name of their firm, if any; and the firm’s mailing and email addresses and telephone number or, if there is no firm, the attorney or authorized representative’s mailing and email addresses and telephone number.
+The attorney or authorized representative shall also promptly inform the tribunal and all parties or their attorneys or authorized representatives in writing of any change in that information.

 (7) The tribunal may, upon motion, order a person or, upon motion or its own initiative, order a state or local governmental unit to appear as amicus curiae or in another capacity as the tribunal considers appropriate.